 Trustless Systems

-Transactions occur based on code rather than trust.
+Transactions occur automatically using smart contracts rather than relying on trust.

 Creator Economy Growth